The law on gambling in Ireland

 Inducements or encouragement to gamble

-It will be an offence for a licenced gambling body to offer you any form of inducement to encourage you to gamble or to continue to gamble.
+It will be an offence for a licensed gambling body to offer you any form of inducement to encourage you to gamble or to continue to gamble.
 For example, free bets to entice you to gamble, to continue gambling or to discourage you from stopping gambling.

 Enforcement of gambling advertisement laws

-If any of these laws are breached the gambling body will be guilty of an offence and if convicted, it will be liable to up to 5 years imprisonment and /or a fine.
+If any of these laws are breached, the gambling body will be guilty of an offence and, if convicted, it will be liable to up to 5 years' imprisonment and /or a fine.

 Help for problem gambling addiction